-- Retain and encourage development of private health facilities as an adjunct to key community medical resources. - Facilitate industrial, business and residential development that cater for the needs of users of the Monash Medical Centre and the Victorian Heart Hospital . - Support the growth and expansion of major health care and allied facilities located within the SRL East Structure Plan Areas to meet future need.
+- Retain and encourage development of private health facilities as an adjunct to key community medical resources. - Facilitate industrial, business and residential development that cater for the needs of users of the Monash Medical Centre and the Victorian Heart Hospital . - Support the growth and expansion of major health care and allied facilities located within the SRL East Structure Plan Areas to meet future need and support Clayton as a world-leading health hub.